New Zealand prime minister Jacinda Ardern announces shock resignation

 “I had hoped that I would find what I needed to carry on over that period but, unfortunately, I haven’t, and I would be doing a disservice to New Zealand to continue,” she said.

-She added: “I hope I leave New Zealanders with a belief that you can be kind but strong, empathetic but decisive, optimistic but focused...that you can be your own kind of leader, one who knows when it’s time to go.”
+She added: “I hope I leave New Zealanders with a belief that you can be kind but strong, empathetic but decisive, optimistic but focused ... that you can be your own kind of leader, one who knows when it’s time to go.”

 As a result, she will stand down as Labour Party leader no later than 7 February and there will be a vote in days ahead to decide her replacement.
 New Zealand will hold a general election on 14 October.

-Ms Ardern had won plaudits from many for the way she handled a number of crisis that struck her nation of five million people, includng the Covid-19 pandemic, the Christchurch mosque shootings, and the White Island volcanic eruption.
+Ms Ardern had won plaudits from many for the way she handled a number of crises that struck her nation of five million people, includng the Covid-19 pandemic, the Christchurch mosque shootings, and the White Island volcanic eruption.

 He added: “Jacinda has been a fierce advocate for New Zealand, an inspiration to so many and a great friend to me.”

+Christopher Luxon, leader of New Zealand’s opposition National Party, wrote on Twitter: “On behalf of the National Party, I offer to Prime Minister Jacinda Ardern our thanks for her service to New Zealand.”

+He added: “She has given her all to this incredibly demanding job and I wish her and her family all the very best for the future.
+Thank you Jacinda.”

-Ms Arden said she would stay on a member of parliament until October to avoid her constituents the need for a by-election but that her last day as party leader and prime minister would be Feb 7.
+Ms Ardern said she would stay on a member of parliament until October to spare her constituents the need for a by-election but that her last day as party leader and prime minister would be 7 February.

-She claimed there would be many out there who would try to ascertain the “real reason” for her departure and acknowledged some would question whether she felt she could not win a third term.
+She claimed there would be many who would try to ascertain the “real reason” for her departure and acknowledged some would question whether she felt she could not win a third term.

 The Associated Press pointed out Ms Ardern had faced a tough election campaign this year.
-While her liberal-leaning Labour Party won reelection two years ago in a landslide of historic proportions, recent polls have put her party behind its conservative rivals.
+While her liberal-leaning Labour Party won re-election two years ago in a landslide of historic proportions, recent polls have put her party behind its conservative rivals.

 Yet, she claimed that was not the case and that she believed her party would win in October.